fleschutz/PowerShell/Docs/open-f-drive.md

 ## open-f-drive.ps1 - Opens the F: drive folder

-This script launches the File Explorer with the F: drive folder.
+This PowerShell script launches the File Explorer with the F: drive folder.

 ## Parameters
 ```powershell